What's the problem?

 $$ \color{#a585ff}A_{\color{#ff7a7a}2} \color{#737373}= \frac{ \color{#e3a0cd}CB \color{#737373}+ \color{#adff7a}CA}{\color{#ff7a7a} 2} = \frac{1 \color{#ffffff}+\color{#737373} \sqrt{2}}{2} $$

-The first step is to add the cases lengths.
-How do you add CA and CB?
-How do you add lines?
+The first step is to add the lengths from each case.
+How do we add CA and CB as lengths?

 \( \color{#a585ff}A_{\color{#ff7a7a}2} \color{#737373}= \frac{ \color{#e3a0cd}CB \color{#737373}+ \color{#adff7a}CA}{\color{#ff7a7a} 2}\color{#737373} = \color{#ffffff}\frac{\color{#737373}1 + \sqrt{2}}{\color{#737373}2} \)

-Adding curves was easy.
-But how do we divide a curve by 2?
-Remember?
-Shrinking along both axes?
+We shrink it along both axes.
 Drag the slider to scale down along both x and y axes.

 represents the sum \( \color{#a585ff}A_{\color{#ff7a7a}2} \)

-The length of this curve represents the average distance for those 2 points
+Its length is the average distance for those 2 points.

 Continue